RebelJ/Web_App_Taster/README.md

 Then you will have to go to the client folder and type the command : npm start

 In a browser you can use the application via the url: http://localhost:3000/

+# Test Unit will be write the 8th Semptember 2021